 Hamstring tendon strain causes & anatomy

 The hamstring muscles consist of three muscles called the biceps femoris, semitendinosus, and semimembranosus.
-Their function is knee flexion (bending the knee) and hip flexion (moving the thigh backward).
+Their function is knee flexion (bending the knee) and hip flexion (moving the thigh backwards).
 The muscles insert at the back of the knee via tendons that join muscle to bone.

 It is possible to tear the tendons during explosive movements or kicking.
 In particular, the biceps femoris tendon or the semitendinosus tendon.
 A great deal of force passes through the hamstring muscles when sprinting.
-This is because they work hard to slow down the lower leg as it comes through and strike the ground.
+This is because they work hard to slow down the lower leg as it comes through and strikes the ground.

 Treatment of hamstring tendon strains